 It's important to drink plenty of water every day to stay healthy.
 Use this urine colour chart to assess how hydrated you are.

-When you have urinary retention, it feels as though your bladder is full but you are unable to pass urine.
-If this condition come on suddenly, it is recommended you seek urgent medical attention.
-Learn more about urinary retention here.
+If you have urinary retention, your bladder will feel full but you'll be unable to urinate.
+If this occurs suddenly, seek urgent medical attention.

 Your ureters (the tubes that drain urine from the kidneys to the bladder) can become blocked.
 A nephrostomy is a procedure to drain urine from your kidney using a catheter (tube).